RagniGarg97/Raksh-Project/CONTRIBUTE.md

 ## Stable branch backports

-Kata Containers maintains a number of stable branch releases.
+Raksh maintains a number of stable branch releases.
 Bug fixes to the master branch are selectively applied to (or "backported") these stable branches.

 In order to aid identification of commits that potentially should be